Skip to main content

 Data Oriented Tools

-The Data Source Designer and Query by Example (QBE) tools each have a “Data” tab which displays the answer set.
+The Data Source Designer, Query by Example (QBE) tools each have a “Data” tab which displays the query’s answer set.

 To initiate an export click the toolbar button highlighted below.